The World (Internet service provider)

 The S.S.
 Pierce Building, original Brookline headquarters of The World.

 The World is an Internet service provider originally headquartered in Brookline, Massachusetts.
-It was the first commercial ISP in the world that provided a direct connection to the internet, with its first customer logging on in November 1989.
+It was the first commercial ISP in the world to provide a direct connection to the internet, with its first customer logging on in November 1989.

 Controversy

-Many government and university installations blocked, threatened to block, or attempted to shut-down The World's Internet connection until Software Tool & Die was eventually granted permission by the National Science Foundation to provide public Internet access on "an experimental basis."
+Many government and university installations blocked, threatened to block, or attempted to shut down The World's Internet connection until Software Tool & Die was eventually granted permission by the National Science Foundation to provide public Internet access on "an experimental basis."

 Domain name history

 The World is operated by Software Tool & Die.
 The site and services were initially hosted solely under the domain name world.std.com which continues to function to this day.

 Sometime in or before 1994, the domain name world.com had been purchased by Software Tool & Die and used as The World's primary domain name.
-In 2000, STD let go ownership of world.com and is no longer associated with it.
+In 2000, STD relinquished ownership of world.com and is no longer associated with it.

 In 1999, STD obtained the domain name theworld.com, promoting the PascalCase version TheWorld.com as the primary domain name of The World.